 - pregnancy testing and options information/referrals

 - cancer screening: breast, cervical (Pap tests & colposcopy), and testicular

 - testing and treatment for sexually transmitted infections (STIs; or STDs, sexually transmitted diseases)

 - HPV vaccination for people ages 19 to 45.

 - anonymous and confidential Rapid HIV testing with results in 20 minutes, HIV/AIDS education, treatment referrals

-- midlife services including evaluation for hormone therapy
+- midlife services including education, testing, and treatment.

 - treatment of genito-urinary infections, incontinence, and pelvic floor disorders